-- to promote independence through the provision of personal and social care
+- promote independence through the provision of personal and social care

-- to support individuals to have a meaningful break from home
+- support individuals to have a meaningful break from home

-- to support individuals during their stay and acknowledge their personal lifestyle
+- support individuals during their stay and acknowledge their personal lifestyle

-- to work in partnership with families, carers and other professionals in the provision of care
+- work in partnership with families, carers and other professionals in the provision of care

-- to operate within the council’s policies, guidelines and procedures
+- operate within the council’s policies, guidelines and procedures